 Salary Range and Outlook

-There is a career ladder for laboratory professionals.
-To become a clinical laboratory technician (CLT) or medical laboratory technician (MLT), you must earn a two-year associate’s degree from an approved program and pass a certification exam, which you can take through one of two agencies:
+To become a medical laboratory technician, you must earn a two-year associate’s degree from an approved program and pass a certification exam, which you can take through one of two agencies:

-Medical laboratory scientists (MLS) have a baccalaureate degree and have completed an accredited clinical laboratory science or medical technology program.
+Medical laboratory scientists have a baccalaureate degree and have completed an accredited medical laboratory science program.
+While in college, take courses in mathematics, chemistry and biology.
 These accredited programs may be located within a hospital system or a university.
-After graduating, an MLS also must pass a certification exam.
+After graduating, a medical laboratory scientist also must pass a certification exam.

 Higher levels of training also are available for those who want to pursue a particular field of specialization.

-Learn More About a Career as a Clinical Laboratory Scientist/Technician
+Learn More About a Career as a Medical Laboratory Scientist/Technician

 - American Society for Clinical Pathology